-Alternative measures of student success are reported by degree-granting institutions to describe the outcomes of four degree/certificateseeking undergraduate student groups: Full-time, first-time (FTFT); Part-time, first-time (PTFT); Full-time, non-first-time (FTNFT); and Parttime, non-first-time (PTNFT).
+Alternative measures of student success are reported by degree-granting institutions to describe the outcomes of four degree/certificateseeking undergraduate student groups: First-time, full-time (FTFT); First-time, part-time (FTPT); Non-first-time, full-time entering (NFTFT); and Non-first-time, part-time entering (NFTPT).
 Additionally, each of the four cohorts collects data on two subcohorts: Pell grant recipients and non-Pell grant recipients.
 These measures provide the 4-year, 6-year, and 8-year award rates (or completions rates) after entering an institution.
-NCES calculates award rates by dividing a cohort's or subcohort's adjusted cohort into the number of total awards at 4-year, 6-year, and 8-year status points.
+NCES calculates award rates by dividing a cohort's or subcohort's adjusted cohort into the number of total awards at 4-year, 6year, and 8-year status points.

 The initial cohort can be revised and take allowable exclusions resulting in an adjusted cohort.
-Institutions are permitted to exclude from the initial cohort the following: 1) students who died or were totally and permanently disabled; 2) those who left school to serve in the armed forces or were called up to active duty; 3) those who left to serve with a foreign aid service of the federal government, such as the Peace Corps; and 4) those who left to serve on an office church mission.
+Institutions are permitted to exclude from the initial cohort students who died or were totally and permanently disabled; those who left school to serve in the armed forces or were called up to active duty; those who left to serve with a foreign aid service of the federal government, such as the Peace Corps; and those who left to serve on an official church mission.